TowoLabs/ftso-signal-providers/README.md

 * The width and height must be between 128 px and 256 px
 * The background must be transparent or fill the entire image
 * The image content must be centered horizontally and vertically
-* The image must be optimized, using for example: https://tinypng.com
+* The image must be optimized using for example: https://tinypng.com
-* The maximum image filesize is 24 KB
+* The maximum image file size is 24 KB

 ### Example for Songbird and Flare